The call to action is a core component of marketing, sales, and any persuasion-based effort.

 BounceX has a treasure trove of behavioral marketing content in their “think tank.”

-Each piece of content has its own well-designed landing page.
+Each piece of content has a well-designed landing page.
 Each call to action example could be a case study on how to do things right.
 The size, color and contrast, affordance—everything about the design is great.
 In addition, they do copywriting well.

 They answer the question, “I want to ____,” and use that as their CTA copy.